jrief/django-formset/docs/source/richtext.rst

 Implementation Details
 ======================

-This rich text area is based on the `headless Tiptap editor`_.
+This Richtext editing widget is based on the `headless Tiptap editor`_.
 This framework offers many more formatting options than currently implemented by the **django-formset** library.
 In the near future I will add them in a similar way to the existing control elements.
 Please help me to implement them by contributing to this project.

 .. _headless Tiptap editor: https://tiptap.dev/